zcky1990/cv-generator/README.md

 ### Getting Started

 1. Open `index.html` in your web browser
-2. Fill in all the relevant sections of your CV
+2. Fill in all the relevant sections of Your CV Preview
 3. Select a template from the template selector
-4. Click "Preview CV" to see your CV with the selected template
+4. Click "Preview CV" to see Your CV Preview with the selected template
 5. In the preview:
    - Adjust page options (paper size, orientation, margins) using the fixed menu on the right
-   - Click "Download PDF" to save your CV as a PDF file
+   - Click "Download PDF" to save Your CV Preview as a PDF file
    - Click "Back to Edit" to return to the form
    - Toggle dark/light theme as needed